Israeli–Palestinian conflict: Gaza war (2023–present)

 The war has caused widespread destruction, a humanitarian crisis, and an ongoing famine in the Gaza Strip, while most of the population was forcibly displaced.
-Many human rights organizations and scholars of genocide studies and international law say that Israel is committing genocide in Gaza, though some dispute this.
-Over 60,000 Palestinians in Gaza have been killed, almost half of them women and children, and more than 148,000 have been injured.
+Various human rights organizations and scholars of genocide studies and international law have concluded that Israel's actions in Gaza constitute genocide, though others dispute this.
+Over 70,000 Palestinians in Gaza have been killed, almost half of them women and children, and more than 148,000 have been injured.
 A study in The Lancet estimated 64,260 deaths in Gaza from traumatic injuries by June 2024, while noting a potentially larger death toll when "indirect" deaths are included.
 As of May 2025, a comparable figure for traumatic injury deaths would be 93,000.

-September 2025 developments

-On 9 September 2025, Israeli airstrikes targeted senior Hamas leaders in Doha.
-Reports differed: some sources stated that senior leaders survived, while others reported deaths of lower-level operatives and at least one Qatari officer.
-On 12 September, the United Nations General Assembly adopted the New York Declaration by a vote of 142 in favour, 10 opposed and 12 abstentions.
-The declaration endorses concrete steps toward a two-state solution and calls for measures to establish a Palestinian government free of Hamas's control as part of a broader political process.
+A ceasefire has de jure been in effect since 10 October 2025 as part of a peace plan.
+The last remaining living Israeli hostages were returned that month, and the last body was recovered in January 2026.
+However, limited warfare in Gaza has continued as of September 2026.